Marcelo Penta

-Marcelo Alejandro Penta (born 26 August 1985) is an Argentine footballer who last played as a midfielder for Greek Gamma Ethniki club A.O.
-Ypato.
+Marcelo Alejandro Penta (born 26 August 1985) is a retired Argentine professional footballer who played as a midfielder.

 Career

-Born in Las Heras, Mendoza, Penta began playing professional football for Newell's Old Boys in the Primera División Argentina.
-In order to have regular playing time, he went on loan to Chacarita Juniors in July 2007.
-He did not appear for the first team after returning to Newell's, and left for Greece in July 2009.
+Born in Las Heras, Mendoza, Marcelo Penta began his professional football career with Newell's Old Boys in the Argentine Primera División.
+In order to gain regular playing time, he was loaned to Chacarita Juniors in July 2007.
+After returning to Newell's, he did not make any first-team appearances and moved to Greece in July 2009 to continue his professional career.